kentomas/kentomas.github.io/docs/Dev Topics/Logging/Logging in .NET Core and ASP.NET Core.md

 The Console provider logs output to the console.

+The `Console` `is` the `CMD/Shell Terminal` that is launched to run the ASP.NET application.
+By default, any logging will be made into the `Output` of Visual Studio Community.

 > NOTE: Remember to update `appsettings.json` to ensure the `classes` with logging are visible.

 ```cs title="C#" hl_lines="3"